 It was highly suggested to wear gloves but we didn’t have any.

 It turned out to be fine as the chains seemed to be in great condition.
 This first section of chains wasn’t too bad and isn’t as steep as section number 2.

-Personally I enjoyed these small challenges as it made the hike more rewarding.
+Personally, I enjoyed these small challenges as they made the hike more rewarding.